 Service-Learning: South Dakota

 The Gap Experience continues with four weeks of service-learning at locations across the country.
-Begin by traveling to Pine Ridge, S.D. to learn about the Oglala Lakota tribe and serve on the reservation.
+Begin by traveling to Eagle Butte, South Dakota to learn about the Oglala Lakota tribe and serve on the Cheyenne River Reservation.

-The second week of the service-learning experience takes students to Gateway Greening in St. Louis, Mo. where they focus on increasing access to fresh food for inner city neighborhoods.
+The second week of the service-learning experience takes students to Gateway Greening in St. Louis, Missouri where they focus on increasing access to fresh food for inner city neighborhoods.

 The Gap Experience concludes with six weeks in Spain.
 Students live with a local family while studying in Alicante.